Prednisolone belongs to a class of medicines known as corticosteroids (more commonly called steroids).

 Further reading & references

-- Manufacturer's PIL, Deltacortril® gastro-resistant tablets; Alliance Pharmaceuticals, The electronic Medicines Compendium.
-Dated July 2013.
+- Manufacturer's PIL, Prednisolone 2.5 mg and 5 mg gastro-resistant tablets; Actavis UK Ltd, The electronic Medicines Compendium.
+Dated October 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.